-These activities – unfolding through a constant flow of interaction via emissaries and delegations, through royal letters and honorific responses – tied the exercise of royal power directly to local sociospheres with their particular values, needs, and opportunities.
-This inherently power-related direct bond with local communities and their specific predispositions and inclinations was perhaps the most substantial incentive for Hellenistic monarchies to diversify their repertoire of communicative options, tailoring their strategies of engagement with subject groups to ensure the responses were finely attuned to particular cultural expectations.
-Thus, when superregional monarchies began to overlay and overarch a world of cities and other local hubs of self-administration with established networks of social obligations and loyalties, the new realities had to be reconciled with deeply rooted political and cultural values that might even include anti-monarchical sentiments, as in the case of traditionally autonomous Greek city-states.
+These activities – which unfolded through a constant flow of interaction via emissaries and delegations, through royal letters and honorific responses – tied the exercise of royal power directly to local sociospheres with their particular values, needs, and opportunities.
+This direct and inherently power-related bond with local communities and their specific predispositions and inclinations was perhaps the most substantial incentive for Hellenistic monarchies to diversify their repertoire of communicative options, tailoring their strategies of engagement with subject groups to ensure the responses were finely attuned to particular cultural expectations.
+Thus, when superregional monarchies began to overlay and overarch a world of cities and other local hubs of self-administration with established networks of social obligations and loyalties, the new realities had to be reconciled with deeply rooted political and cultural values that might have even included anti-monarchical sentiments, as in the case of traditionally autonomous Greek city-states.
 Hellenistic rule had a particularly high chance of succeeding when both sides were willing to meet halfway.
 The superior power of Hellenistic monarchies challenged political ideals prevalent throughout the ancient world and enforced realignments of loyalties and administrative processes on the local level.
 Vice versa, kings adapted to the cultural logic of cities as the essential social, administrative, and economic building blocks of their superior power, with locally coded models of communication and local traditions putting constraints on how they could effectively interact with civic communities.

-The emergence of federal leagues (koina) was a highly versatile institutional answer to this challenge that served the needs of both the kings and the cities.
-Leagues, which were often regarded as instruments of resilience forged by the cities to counter monarchical dominance, in fact, were tools jointly forged by kings and cities in an intermediary sphere, responding to both global and local interests: Leagues provided different cities a joint platform for their interactions with the royal court, while Hellenistic monarchs could utilize federalism strategically to manage their political arena more efficiently.
-In the interplay between the cities and the court, leagues gave the cities a tool to coordinate their local interests with one another and balance them vis-à-vis the center of power.
-As supra-political but sub-monarchical entities, federal leagues bridged the gap between the two spheres and helped to anchor the Hellenistic monarchies politically.
+The emergence of federal leagues (koina) was a highly versatile institutional answer to this challenge that served the needs of both kings and cities.
+Leagues, which were often regarded as instruments of resilience forged by cities to counter monarchical dominance, in fact, were tools jointly forged by kings and cities in an intermediary sphere, responding to both global and local interests: Leagues provided different cities with a joint platform for their interactions with the royal court, while Hellenistic monarchs could utilize federalism strategically to manage their political arena more efficiently.
+In the interplay between cities and the court, leagues gave cities a tool to coordinate their local interests and balance them vis-à-vis the center of power.
+As suprapolitical but sub-monarchical entities, federal leagues bridged the gap between the two spheres and helped to anchor the Hellenistic monarchies politically.

 Courts and Dynasties.
 The royal court was the Hellenistic monarchy’s administrative and military powerhouse and its political, religious, economic, and cultural kernel.
 Serving as the residence for the king and the ruling dynasty, it also provided the crucial bureaucratic infrastructure essential for the operation of government and diplomacy.
 The court emerged as the primary platform for fostering loyalties, integrating elites, and negotiating social status and prestige.
 It played a pivotal role in recruiting personnel for vital governmental positions, effectively attracting both Greek and local elites.
 As a physical space of representation and functionality, the palace complex typically accommodated the royal chancellery, the royal treasury, the library, archives, and offices as well as audience halls and conference chambers, dining rooms, and service facilities.
-As far as archaeological evidence indicates, monumental courtyards, bathing structures, hunting areas, and stables were regular components, and palatial structures could integrate (pre-existing or newly built) sanctuaries or even gymnasia and spaces for athletic and theatrical games.
+As far as archaeological evidence indicates, monumental courtyards, bathing structures, hunting areas, and stables were regular components, and palatial structures could integrate (preexisting or newly built) sanctuaries or even gymnasia and spaces for athletic and theatrical games.
 As a distinct physical space, the Hellenistic court embodied the power and prestige of the monarchy, and it exerted a kind of cultural magnetism through royal patronage of the arts and sciences, festivals and celebrations of all sorts, and cultic performances.